The Beginning

 Yes, there was another upper room in Jerusalem.
 It was where the apostles waited for the Holy Spirit of God to come.
 Acts 1:12-13 says, Then returned they unto Jerusalem from the mount called Olivet, which is from Jerusalem a sabbath day's journey.
 And when they were come in, they went up into an upper room, where abode both Peter, and James, and John, and Andrew, Philip, and Thomas, Bartholomew, and Matthew, James the son of Alphaeus, and Simon Zelotes, and Judas the brother of James.
 Jerusalem tour guides have shown this room to people as well, but the like the location of the last supper it was destroyed long ago.

 Ezekiel 44:1-4 says, "Then he brought me back the way of the gate of the outward sanctuary which looketh toward the east; and it was shut.
 Then said the LORD unto me; This gate shall be shut, it shall not be opened, and no man shall enter in by it; because the LORD, the God of Israel, hath entered in by it, therefore it shall be shut.
 It is for the prince; the prince, he shall sit in it to eat bread before the LORD; he shall enter by the way of the porch of that gate, and shall go out by the way of the same.
 Then brought he me the way of the north gate before the house: and I looked, and, behold, the glory of the LORD filled the house of the LORD: and I fell upon my face."
 Tourists to the city visit what the guides tell them is this gate and are told nobody has entered into it.
 It is shut and waiting for the Messiah to enter.
 What they won't tell you is that Ezekiel 44 refers to the second temple not the third temple.
 See The Third Temple.
 As part of the second temple it was completely decimated during the days of Emperor Vespasian reigned.
-Read more on Vespasian.
+Read more on Vespasian at Wikipedia.
 This is another location where scholars, pastors and tour guides are passing ignorance along to the masses.

 Home